 - The prognosis for Multiple Sclerosis patient usually determined by the form of illness, the patient’s gender, skin color, stage of development and initial signs.
 The life expectancy in case of RRMS is high if modern methods of treatment are applied.

-- Patients, who suffer from progressive form of Multiple Sclerosis (PRMS), experience faster development of the illness and earlier dissability.
+- Patients, who suffer from a progressive form of Multiple Sclerosis (PRMS), experience faster development of the illness and earlier disability.

 - Recently FDA approved 3 types of beta-interferon, which reduce the pace of the Multiple Sclerosis progression and decrease the number of relapses during the period of time.

 - Another recently approved drug is Copaxone aka “Copolymer I”.
-In clinical trial Copaxone reduced the frequency of relapses by 30-35%.
+In a clinical trial, Copaxone reduced the frequency of relapses by 30-35%.

-- Immunosuppressant Novantrone slow down the progress of Multiple Sclerosis and approved for most progressive forms of the disease (PPMS and PRMS).
+- Immunosuppressant Novantrone slows down the progress of Multiple Sclerosis and approved for most progressive forms of the disease (PPMS and PRMS).